wso2/docs-choreo-dev/en/docs/tutorials/construct-statements.md

 # Construct Statements

-Choreo Web Editor allows you to construct Ballerina statements depending on the use case you want to build.
+The Choreo Web Editor allows you to construct Ballerina statements depending on the use case you want to build.
 It is an intuitive visual editor that is easy to use even without an in-depth knowledge of the [Ballerina Programming Language](https://ballerina.io/).

 It provides the following: